Integrated Sensing and Communications Towards Proactive Beamforming in mmWave V2I via Multi-Modal Feature Fusion (MMFF): Performance Evaluation

 \subsection{Outage Probability}

-To evaluate the improvement of the proposed proactive beamforming scheme on the system's outage capacity, we analyze the outage probability for different beamforming approaches.
-Let $P(R_{\rm{T}})$ be the outage probability when $R_{\rm{T}}$ is the minimum required achievable rate, $R_{\rm{n}}$ be the achievable rate at the $n$-th time slot, $N(R_{\rm{T}})$ be the total number of time slots that meet the minimum achievable rate demand, and $N$ be the total number of time slots, then
+To evaluate the improvement of the proposed proactive beamforming scheme on the system's outage capacity, we analyze the outage probability for different proactive beamforming approaches.
+Let $P(R_{\rm{T}})$ be the outage probability when $R_{\rm{T}}$ is the minimum required achievable rate, $R_n$ be the achievable rate at the $n$-th time slot, $N(R_{\rm{T}})$ be the total number of time slots that meet the minimum achievable rate demand, and $N$ be the total number of time slots, then

 Fig.~\ref{out} demonstrates the proposed scheme has a lower outage probability than other schemes, with the superiority becoming evident as $N_{\rm{t}}^{\rm{HF}}$ and $M_{\rm{r}}^{\rm{HF}}$ increase.
-As discussed in Section \ref{rate any}, a larger antenna array does not necessarily lead to an increasing achievable rate since the narrower beam is more likely to miss the target vehicle.
+As discussed in Section \ref{rate any}, a larger antenna does not necessarily lead to an increasing achievable rate since the narrower beam is more likely to miss the target vehicle.
 This conclusion can also be confirmed by the outage probability of the communication system.
-As shown in Fig. \subref*{out_16} and \subref*{out_32}, the outage probability of the 32-antenna array case is larger than that of 16-antenna array case when using the MMFF-Net, under a minimum achievable rate requirement of $4.6$-$7.6$bps/Hz.
-In summary, the MMFF-Net can achieve the highest achievable rates at most conditions and keep the V2I link as stable as possible when the vehicle drifts.
+As shown in Fig. \ref{out}, the outage probability of the 32-antenna array case is larger than that of 16-antenna array case when using the MMFF-Net, under a minimum achievable rate requirement of $3.80$-$7.50$bps/Hz.
+DFRC-T achieves slightly higher achievable rates when the vehicle is very close to the RSU thanks to the abundant measurements with large-size antennas.
+This leads to a lower outage probability when the required minimum rate is higher than $8.00$bps/Hz and $9.50$bps/Hz in 16 and 32-antenna array cases.
+However, for the overall tracking process, the outage probability is minimized when adopting MMFF-Net.
+MMFF-Net achieves a reduction of $1.14\%$, $5.14\%$, and $17.39\%$ in the outage probability compared to DFRC-T in 8, 16, 32-antenna array cases, $5.46\%$, $20.70\%$, and $15.69\%$ compared to I-PB, and $5.48\%$, $12.55\%$, and $19.82\%$ compared to D-PB.